msalemor/azure-solution-monitoring/README.md

 - Security
   - Analyze infrastructure security by using Microsoft Defender for Cloud
   - Analyze enterprise security by using Microsoft Sentinel
+  - Analyze your activing logs for unusal activity

 ## Consider your resiliency